What are Open Studios?

 Participants are a mix of team members of the project and invited participants.
 Internal participants bring in the insights from the project activities, external participants bring in their expertise and creativity.
 The target is to have eight external participants in each Open Studio.
 They are identified because of their involvement with the theme of the Open Studio and can come from civil society organisations, can be policy-makers, researchers, user-experts or more creative profiles like artists.

-Four Open Studios are planned in each cycle of the project.
-The next Open Studios will take place in April 2022 and in November 2022.
+Open Studios are planned in each cycle of the project.
+The first Open Studios took place in October 2021 and the second Open Studios from mid March to early April 2022.
+The final Open Studios will be organised in November 2022.

 What are the results?